iadvize/documentation/docs/rest-api.md

 | from | Date from | `YYYY-MM-DD` or `YYYY-MM-DD HH:MM:SS` | `?filters[from]=YYYY-MM-DD HH:MM:SS` |
 | to | Date to | `YYYY-MM-DD` or `YYYY-MM-DD HH:MM:SS` | `?filters[to]=YYYY-MM-DD HH:MM:SS` |

+ℹ️ The maximum duration allowed between `from` and `to` is 1 month.

 #### Get a transaction details

 `GET /transaction/123`